UJIAN NASIONAL

 E. Very beautiful.

-24. What does the reviewer think of the movie?
+24. What does the reviewer think of

 A. It is definitely not her favourite.